CodyRay/cminus-compiler/docs/README.md

 # Usage

 Run the compiler using the `cminus.bat` file (or `cminus` for linux) in the `bin/` folder.

+```
-Usage: cminus INPUT OUTPUT
+Usage: cminus [options] input_file
+ `cminus` compiles the C- source language in the `input_file` into an
+ executable in the `output_file`

+ If the `-o` option is not used, then the output file will have the same name
+ as the input file but with an executable extension.

+ options:
+  -o output_file        specifies the output executable
+  -f                    overwrites the output file if it already exists
   -v                    explain what is being done verbosely
+  -h, --help            show this usage guide

 For example:

-```
+ cminus.bat -o prog.exe prog1.cm
-> cminus.bat input.cm output.exe
+ cminus.bat prog.cm
+ cminus.bat -o prog.exe -v -f prog1.cm
 ```

 # C- Language